 The transportation of propane requires specialized equipment.
-The trucks and railroad tank cars utilized for this purpose carry specialized steel tanks that maintain the propane in a liquified state.
-As of August 31, 1996, the Partnership had a fleet of approximately 13 transport truck tractors, 23 transport trailers and 8 railroad tank cars, all of which are owned by the Partnership.
-In addition, the Partnership utilizes approximately 340 bobtail and approximately 575 other delivery and service vehicles, all of which are owned by the Partnership.
-As of August 31, 1996, the Partnership owned approximately 150,000 customer storage tanks with typical capacities of 120 to 1,000 gallons.
+The trucks and railroad tank cars utilized for this purpose carry specialized steel tanks that maintain the propane in a liquefied state.
+As of August 31, 1997, the Partnership had a fleet of approximately 17 transport truck tractors and 22 transport trailers all of which are owned by the Partnership.
+In addition, the Partnership utilizes approximately 360 bobtails and approximately 611 other delivery and service vehicles, all of which are owned by the Partnership.
+As of August 31, 1997, the Partnership owned approximately 176,000 customer storage tanks with typical capacities of 120 to 1,000 gallons.
 These customer storage tanks are collateral to secure the obligations of the Partnership under its borrowings from its banks and noteholders.

 The Partnership believes that it has satisfactory title to or valid rights to use all of its material properties.
 Although some of such properties are subject to liabilities and leases, liens for taxes not yet due and payable, encumbrances securing payment obligations under non-competition agreements entered in connection with acquisitions and immaterial encumbrances, easements and restrictions, the Partnership does not believe that any such burdens will materially interfere with the continued use of such properties by the Partnership in its business, taken as a whole.
-In addition the Partnership believes that it has, or is in the process of obtaining, all required material approvals, authorizations, orders, licenses, permits, franchises and consents of, and has obtained or made all required material registrations, qualifications and filings with, the various state and local governmental and regulatory authorities which relate to ownership of the Partnership's properties or the operations of its business.
+In addition, the Partnership believes that it has, or is in the process of obtaining, all required material approvals, authorizations, orders, licenses, permits, franchises and consents of, and has obtained or made all required material registrations, qualifications and filings with, the various state and local government and regulatory authorities which relate to ownership of the Partnership's properties or the operations of its business.

 The Partnership utilizes a variety of trademarks and tradenames which it owns, including "Heritage Propane."
 The Partnership believes that its strategy of retaining the names of the acquired companies has maintained the local identification of such companies and has been important to the continued success of these businesses.
-The Partnership's most significant trade names are Balgas, Bi-State Propane, Carolane Propane Gas, Gas Service Company, Holton's L.P.
-Gas, Ikard & Newsom, Northern Energy and Sawyer Gas.
+The Partnership's most significant trade names are Balgas, Bi-State Propane, Carolane Propane Gas, Gas Service Company, Holton's L. P. Gas, Ikard & Newsom, Northern Energy and Sawyer Gas, Keen Propane and Gibson Propane.
 The Partnership regards its trademarks, tradenames and other proprietary rights as valuable assets and believes that they have significant value in the marketing of its products.